What's New in GP Communicator and Mail Gateway?

 - Important new recommendations for archiving which you should carry out - see Archiving and Purge Options.

-Once DLM 183 is installed, GPC will automatically accept either encrypted or non-encrypted pathology results.
+Once DLM 183 is installed, GPC is automatically accept either encrypted or non-encrypted pathology results.
 This means that you need not liaise with your pathology laboratory for the exact date that they stop sending encrypted results towards the end of July.

 Data Transfer Service